× This is an archived campaign website. Please do not use the forms and direct all enquiries regarding BUGS the film to Rosforth Films

 Today the San Sebastian International Film Festival, one of the oldest and most prestigious in the world, announced the film selection for its Culinary Zinema section – including the Spanish premiere of BUGS.
 More →

-More on Modern Cuisine Nordic Food Lab
+More on Nordic Food Lab Modern Cuisine

 Ancient magic, Nordic Food Lab style